ThisWeekGhana.com becomes the D-O-T

 October 6, 2009

 The debate on the merit of Jubilee House has shifted from cost to safety issues.
-So the whole point of moving President Atta Mills and staff to Jubilee House now evolves on the assurance of security.
+So, the whole point of moving President Atta Mills and staff to Jubilee House now evolves on the assurance of safety.

-However, the issue of safety did not bother ex-President J. A. Kufuor when he moved into Jubilee House in his final days at the presidency.
+Strangely, the issue of safety did not stop ex-President J. A. Kufuor from moving into Jubilee House in his final days.

-Nine months later, safety and security are the cardinal reasons for not moving the Atta Mills administration.
-And they have been raised by none other than a National Security Advisor, and a retired General.
-I would love to take his view serious, but for one reason: His excuse, unfortunately, marks the point of overreach for a case that has long been badly handled.
+Nine months later, safety and security are the cardinal reasons for the Atta Mills administration not to transit to Jubilee House.
+And the excuse has been affirmed by none other than a National Security Advisor, and a retired General.

 “In my personal view, I will prefer the Castle to be the seat of government,” he offered, talking against the move to Jubilee House.